turulbird/driver/README.md

 DDT-Driver
 ==========

-Driver for the Duckbox Development Toolchain
+Driver for the Audioniek's Duckbox Development Toolchain